 I hate cooking during the work and school week--there I said it.
 We're so busy, I don't have the time or energy to buy individual ingredients and make elaborate dishes.
 Sure, I use the crockpot or InstantPot, but I need all the hacks I can get to keep things simple, delicious, and convenient.
 And Costco's ready-made section is the answer to my dinnertime woes.

-Salmon is my least favorite fish because of its strong flavor, so I wasn't sure I'd love this ready-made meal.
+- Salmon Milanese With Pesto: Salmon is my least favorite fish because of its strong flavor, so I wasn't sure I'd love this ready-made meal.
 But, oh man, is it good.
 The butter-pesto melts and infuses the salmon with decadent deliciousness.
 While salmon is frequently served on the less-done side, I, personally, like to cook this dish a little longer than recommended.
 Depending on size, this ready-to-go-in-the-oven option, ranges from about $17 - $20, and it serves three.
 (When I have leftovers, I serve my salmon cold over a green salad for lunch the next day.)
-BTW, they also sell a jar of this pesto sauce (Kirkland brand), and it's awesome on pasta salads/
+BTW, they also sell a jar of this pesto sauce (Kirkland brand), and it's awesome on pasta salads.

 Want more from Momtrends?